WAP-Industries/Polyglot-Snake/README.md

 ---

 ## Implementation
 For graphics, I used SDL2 for C++ and Tkinter for Python.

-Additionally, I tried my best to golf this, which meant combining C++ and Python code using a lot of sketchy macro definitions.
+As an additional challenge, I refrained from simply having two separate full Snake source codes and tried my best to golf this, which meant combining C++ and Python code using a lot of sketchy macro definitions.

 ---